 High mountainside viticulture conducted in full sun, the mix of such unique conditions make viticulture on Etna a natural laboratory for creating excellence.
-Over a total of 22 hectares covering the north-eastern slope of the volcano, situated in the municipality of Castiglione di Sicilia, with vineyards on large terraces, but also on the edge of ancient lava flows, Firriato has developed a restoration and enhancement project unique across the whole Etna area.
-It consists of a pre-phylloxera vineyard, an ancient farmhouse with two 17th century palmentos and vineyards that stretch up the volcano’s slopes at heights varying from 600 to more than 900 metres above sea level.
+Over a total of 28 hectares covering the north slope of the volcano, with vineyards on large terraces, but also on the edge of ancient lava flows, Firriato has developed a restoration and enhancement project unique across the whole Etna area.
+It consists of a pre-phylloxera vineyard, an ancient farmhouse with two 17th century palmentos and vineyards that stretch up the volcano’s slopes at heights varying from 650 to more than 900 metres above sea level.
 The land, due to the andisol soil having a high silicon content of more than 60%, is extremely porous and the soil substrate of basaltic rock guarantees, due to its so-called sponge effect, a constant source of water for the plants.
 Here, thanks to the marked range in temperature between day and night, the great oenological merits of the volcano are silently emitted, and are exhibited in its flavourful fruit: Nerello Mascalese, Nerello Cappuccio, Catarratto and Carricante.
 It is successively from these grapes that elegant and sought-after wines such as Gaudensius, the cru Cavanera Rovo delle Coturnie and the cru Cavanera Ripa di Scorciavacca are produced.

 During the mild days of spring, when the skies are clear and the clouds dance around the summit of Etna, Firriato’s vineyards are resplendent in all their glory.
 Vine specimens that have been growing for hundreds of years— real natural sculptures— populate the terraces surrounding the antique palmento and are testimony of widespread vine cultivation even before the time of the phylloxera plague.
 Vineyards cover three different areas of the Cavanera Etnea Estate totalling an area of 22 hectares.
 Firriato’s main centre on Etna is on the North-East slope in Contrada Verzella at a height of 600m above sea level, while to the north at an altitude of 900m above sea level are the vineyards of Contrada Sant’Antonio and Contrada Montedolce.